Lectin: In medicine and medical research

 In neuroscience, the anterograde labeling method is used to trace the path of efferent axons with PHA-L, a lectin from the kidney bean.

 A lectin (BanLec) from bananas inhibits HIV-1 in vitro.
 Achylectins, isolated from Tachypleus tridentatus, show specific agglutinating activity against human A-type erythrocytes.
 Anti-B agglutinins such as anti-BCJ and anti-BLD separated from Charybdis japonica and Lymantria dispar, respectively, are of value both in routine blood grouping and research.

 In studying carbohydrate recognition by proteins

 Lectins from legume plants, such as PHA or concanavalin A, have been used widely as model systems to understand the molecular basis of how proteins recognize carbohydrates, because they are relatively easy to obtain and have a wide variety of sugar specificities.
 The many crystal structures of legume lectins have led to a detailed insight of the atomic interactions between carbohydrates and proteins.

+Legume seed lectins have been studied for their insecticidal potential and have shown harmful effects for the development of pest.

 As a biochemical tool

 Concanavalin A and other commercially available lectins have been used widely in affinity chromatography for purifying glycoproteins.

 In general, proteins may be characterized with respect to glycoforms and carbohydrate structure by means of affinity chromatography, blotting, affinity electrophoresis, and affinity immunoelectrophoreis with lectins, as well as in microarrays, as in evanescent-field fluorescence-assisted lectin microarray.